Private health cover

-Do I need to report this to HMRC?
+Do I need to report healthcare cover to HMRC?

 Yes.
 At the end of each tax year, you’ll need to complete and submit a P11D form for each employee, which states the benefits they’ve received.
+Alternatively you may choose not to include the benefit on the employee’s P11D form and register with HMRC to payroll it instead.
 You’ll also need to complete and submit a P11D(b) form and pay Class 1A National Insurance on the value of the benefit.
 (The National Insurance rate is currently 13.8%.)

 What is a P11D form?